MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/get-started/scenario-fci.md

 |The Rights Management sharing application is deployed to users’ computers that run Windows|[Automatic deployment for the Microsoft Rights Management sharing application](https://technet.microsoft.com/library/dn339003%28v=ws.10%29.aspx)|
 |You have downloaded the RMS Protection tool and configured the prerequisites for Azure RMS|For instructions to download the tool and prerequisites: [RMS Protection Cmdlets](https://msdn.microsoft.com/library/mt433195.aspx)<br /><br />To configure additional prerequisites for Azure RMS, such as the service principal account: [about_RMSProtection_AzureRMS](https://msdn.microsoft.com/library/mt433202.aspx)|

-### Configuring a file server to protect all files by using Azure RMS and File Server Resource Manager with file classification infrastructure
+### Configuring a file server to protect all files by using Azure RMS and File Server Resource Manager with File Classification Infrastructure

 1. Start a Windows PowerShell session.
 You do not have to run this session as an administrator.